doctrine/DoctrineModule/docs/form-element.md

 ### Example 4 : including an empty option

-If you want to include an empty option at the top, set the `include_empty_option` setting to true.
+If you want to include an empty option at the top, set the `display_empty_item` setting to true.
-You can also specify the `empty_option_label` setting, the default is an empty string.
+You can also specify the `empty_item_label` setting, the default is an empty string.

 ```php
 $this->add(